brucemack/WARS-Birdhouse/README.md

 WARS LoRa Birdhouse Project
 ===========================

 This project explores the potential of using low-cost LoRa radios to build simple mesh networks that can pass text messages around town.
+This project is being undertaken by members of the Wellesley Amateur Radio Society.

 Nodes on the network are autonomous, solar-powered birdhouses that each contain a 100mW radio (Semtech SX1276).
 These birdhouses can run 24x7 assuming reasonable weather conditions.
+Desktop nodes are used to access the network from a computer.
+An internet gateway node is also under development.

-Commodity components have been used to keep birdhouse costs to a minimum.
+Commodity components are being used to keep birdhouse costs to a minimum.

 The software supports a simple message routing protocol that allows packets to "hop" between houses to reach their final destination.

+A prototype network of 5 stations has been constructed.
 Messages have been successfully routed between birdhouses that were separated by approximately 1 kilometer.
 Antenna height is important.

-An internet gateway is also under development.

 Related Technology
 ==================